 Seek immediate medical care.
 The absolute most important thing for a person to do after being involved in a truck accident is to seek medical care immediately.
 This could include taking an ambulance to the hospital from the scene or going directly to an ER or emergency clinic.
 Seeking immediate care accomplishes two goals.
 First, and most importantly, this helps ensure a person’s well-being.
 Many truck accident injury signs and symptoms may not appear until hours or even days after the incident occurs, and delayed medical care could result in problems when it comes to seeking compensation from insurance carriers.
 The second thing that seeking immediate medical care accomplishes is that it establishes a direct link between the injuries and the collision, setting up a timeline that is hard for insurance carriers to refute.

 Report the incident to authorities.
-All truck accidents in Denver need to be reported to the police as soon as they occur.
+All truck accidents need to be reported to the Denver Police Department as soon as they occur.
 These are serious incidents, even if they do not seem so at the time they occur.
 Truck drivers and companies are highly regulated, and the proper authorities need to investigate what happened after each crash.

 Gather evidence.
 If it is safe to do so at the scene of the crash, those involved can begin gathering evidence.
 Importantly, this will include using a phone or another camera to take photographs of anything at the scene, including vehicle damage, injuries, debris, causes of the crash, truck company name, etc. Additionally, the names and contact information of any eyewitnesses should be written down as soon as possible.

 Continue all follow-up medical care.
 It is important for any truck accident victim to continue all follow-up medical care until the doctor says they have reached maximum medical improvement.
 If a truck accident victim stops their care before they have fully healed, this could impact their ability to receive maximum compensation.